krishnanlab/teaching/2019-fall_statgaps/README.md

 More broadly, we ask that students adhere to the Spartan Code of Honor academic pledge, as written by the Associated Students of Michigan State University (ASMSU): "As a Spartan, I will strive to uphold values of the highest ethical standard.
 I will practice honesty in my work, foster honesty in my peers, and take pride in knowing that honor is worth more than grades.
 I will carry these values beyond my time as a student at Michigan State University, continuing the endeavor to build personal integrity in all that I do."

 ### Accomodations
 If you have a university-documented learning difficulty or require other accommodations, please provide me with your VISA as soon as possible and speak with me about how I can assist you in your learning.
 If you do not have a VISA but have been documented with a learning difficulty or other problems for which you may still require accommodation, please contact MSU’s Resource Center for People with Disabilities (355-9642) in order to acquire current documentation.
+Nevertheless, please come and talk to me.
+You are welcome in this class and I will do everything I can to accommodate your specific needs.

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2019-fall_statgaps/README.md#cmse-890-310-gaps-missteps-and-errors-in-statistical-data-analysis) ]

+## Frequently Asked Questions
+**1. Why did you design this course?
+Will this course teach me concepts in statistics?**
+There are already plenty of existing courses at MSU that teach introductory, intermediate, and advanced statistics.
+(You can go to [Course Descriptions](https://reg.msu.edu/Courses/Search.aspx) and search using "statistics" under Keyword Search to get the full list.)
+Teaching statistics will be left to these courses and it will be assumed that you have taken one of these courses (or something equivalent) to learn traditional (≥introductory) statistics.
+StatGaps is a non-traditional course that is aimed at discussing what happens – issues that crop-up and nuances that become germane – when what is taught in the traditional courses is applied to actual research and real-world problems.

+**2. Why is coding (in language like R or Python) a pre-requisite for this course?**
+The goal of this course is to create opportunities for developing a strong intuition behind many concepts in statistical data analysis, which will take precendence to, motivate, and solidify the related formulae and terminologies.
+Now, short of starting with a question and mathematically *deriving* the concepts/formulae, whenever possible, this StatGaps course takes the approach of using programming to quickly implement statistical ideas on real/simulated data and observe the results to build an intuition behind various concepts.

+**3. What are some specific coding skills I would need for this class?**
+In this class, you will be writing code to read-in datasets, wrangle them into a convenient format, calling some simple statistical functions from standard packages/libraries, implementing some simulations/tests (which will involve random number generation and writing for/while loops), and making plots (scatterplot, histograms, boxplots, etc.).
+This means knowing the following depending on your language of choice:
+- **R**: tidyverse (readr, dplyr, ggplot2), calculating summary statistics (e.g. mean/median, std-deviation/variance, correlation), generating random numbers (e.g. `runif`, `rnorm`), and writing `for` & `while` loops.
+- **Python**: pandas (data wrangling), seaborne (data visualization), numpy for calculating summary statistics (e.g. mean/median, std-deviation/variance, correlation) and generating random numbers, and writing `for` & `while` loops.

+**4. Can this course be taken remotely?**
+Yes!
+This class will be streamed live via a Zoom link.
+Details will be available via the class Slack account.

+**5. I'm a postdoc and I would like to just attend the class to learn for myself - no need for credits or anything.
+Is that possible?**
+Yes!
+To provide some context: this short course is part of an extensive [Bioinformatics education program](https://cmse.msu.edu/academics/bioinformatics-program/) we run out of [CMSE](https://cmse.msu.edu).
+Postdocs (or any MSU-affiliates) can audit for a small fee.
+But, since I’m still experimenting with this StatGaps course, especially in terms of taking it to a large scale, I’m open to having postdocs, research/staff scientists, and faculty-members audit this course for free.
+The only things I ask in return is your active engagement with the class and its materials along with providing constructive feedback.

+**6. Are there going to be exams?**
+Yes!
+But you can rest assured that the point of the exam will not be to *test* you.
+The exam will give you an opportunity to revisit many of the concepts discussed throughout the class and, in that process, do something practically useful to you in your future efforts with statistical data anlayses.
+We will discuss and nail the details when we meet in class.

+**6. Will this short course be converted into a regular semester-long course in the future?**
+May be.
+There is a lot of benefit for keeping an essential course like this short and crisp.
+If you are interested in chatting about this and/or helping with developing this course further, do get in touch!